 Competency Assessment for Overseas Pharmacists (CAOP) Exam

 We advise candidates to book their exam as early as possible as some venues can fill up fast.
-Once an exam schedule has reached capacity, we will close the registration for that session.
-Candidates who miss out on their preferred location and/or date, can either select another place or wait until the next exam date to secure a seat at their preferred location.
+Once an exam schedule has reached capacity registration is closed for that session.
+Candidates who miss out on their preferred location and/or date, can either select another venue or contact the Exams Team for further assistance.

 Candidates can choose another venue (subject to availability) at any time prior to the registration closure date.
-Any change requests after this time though, will not be accepted.
+Any change requests after this however will not be accepted.

 Candidates travelling to another country to sit an exam will be responsible for ensuring their travel and visa requirements are met prior to registering.
 Please note, we do not provide a refund if you are unable to secure a visa in time to sit your exam.